AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 Transit FireNet FAQ
 =========================================================

-What is the Transit FireNet?
+What is the Transit FireNet for AWS & Azure?
 ----------------------------------------------

-Aviatrix Transit FireNet is the `Firewall Network <https://docs.aviatrix.com/HowTos/firewall_network_faq.html>`_ function applied to the Transit gateway.
+Aviatrix Transit FireNet is the `Firewall Network <https://docs.aviatrix.com/HowTos/firewall_network_faq.html>`_ function applied to the Aviatrix Encrypted Transit architecture.
-With Transit FireNet feature, the FireNet function is integrated into the Transit gateway..
+With Transit FireNet feature, the FireNet function is integrated into the Aviatrix Transit gateway.

-The use case is to deploy firewalls in the `encrypted transit architecture <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for AWS, as shown below.
+The use case is to deploy firewalls in the `encrypted transit architecture <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for both AWS and Azure, as shown below.

 |transit_firenet|

-When deployed in Azure (available in the future release), Transit FireNet also works when using Native Azure VNet Spokes, as shown below.
+When deployed in Azure, Transit FireNet also works when using Native Azure VNet Spokes, as shown below.

 |transit_firenet_vnet|